dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 # Setting up the EFI

-To setup OpenCore’s folder structure, you’ll want to grab the EFI folder found in OpenCorePkg's releases page(this will already be done on the `BOOT` folder for windows users):
+To setup OpenCore’s folder structure, you’ll want to grab the EFI folder found in OpenCorePkg's releases page(this will already be done on the `BOOT` USB drive for windows users):

 ![base EFI folder](https://i.imgur.com/PvNIR4y.png)

 Now something you'll notice is that it comes with a bunch of files in `Drivers` and `Tools` folder, we don't want most of these:

-* Remove from Drivers:
+* **Remove from Drivers:**
    * AppleUsbKbDxe.efi
       * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on Ivy Bridge and newer](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
    * NvmExpressDxe.efi